What is elder abuse?

 • the tendency to excuse their child’s behaviour;

 • reluctance to get their child into trouble, as there has often been no prior interaction with either lawyers or the police;

 • little understanding of the long-term implications of legal issues regarding land titles or mortgages.

 Elder abuse may be physical, social, financial, psychological or sexual and can include mistreatment and neglect.
-Sometimes family, friends and carers may not know that their actions amount to elder abuse.
-Often a person will be a victim of more than one type of elder abuse at the same time and as a result of the same perpetrator.
+Often a person will be a victim of more than one type of elder abuse at the same time.
 A NARI analysis of Seniors Rights Victoria data showed that financial abuse and psychological/emotional abuse together are the most common forms of abuse reported by older Victorians (82 per cent).

 Financial abuse is the illegal or improper use of a person’s property, finances or other assets without their informed consent or where consent is obtained by fraud, manipulation or duress.
 It usually occurs between an older person and a family member but can also occur with carers or friends.